Bookmark Manager

 • Where should I deploy?
 Coolify?
 Or a general cloud provider?

-• How should persisitency be handled?
-DB or Cache? (not needed now)
+• How should storage be handled?
+DB or Cache or both?